Sep 26 2025

 I always remember the drums on this.
 So much drums.
 Apparently referred to as Burundi beat.

 Love all the elements thrown in.
 There's like a t.v. cowboy twang throughout, a televised "wild frontier" character.
 Thematic elements abound, but never gets bogged down in a linear storyline.
 It's all adventure everywhere.
 Adam Ant as mixture of swash buckler, native face paint, cowboy kitsch, jungle drums, plus a band of scallywags chanting and marauding throughout.
-The description itself sounds ridiculous, but it all works; not only works, it bangs the whole damn time.
+The description itself sounds ridiculous, but it all works and it bangs the whole damn time.

 The rampant pastiche and nonstop vigor culminates in a truly original, one of a kind sound and presentation that can never be recreated.